mne-tools/mne-hcp/README.rst

 ------------

-MNE-HCP supports a low level file mapping that allows for quick compilations of sets of files for a given subejct and data context.
+MNE-HCP supports a low level file mapping that allows for quick compilations of sets of files for a given subject and data context.
-This is done in :func:`hcp.io.file_mapping.get_file_paths`, think of it as a file name synthesizer that takes certain data description parameters as inputs and lists all corresponding files.
+This is done in :func:`hcp.io.file_mapping.get_file_paths`.
+Think of it as a file name synthesizer that takes certain data description parameters as inputs and lists all corresponding files.